samkiaVTK/negative-navigator/README.md

 ```
 we now have event which is handled by specified code - to change URL input value, and also window title

+I have also done some other stuff, but it's on same principes so i will not explain more.